gorkang/jsPsychMaker/README.md

 <!-- badges: end -->

-An set of tools to help create experimental protocols with  [jsPsych](https://www.jspsych.org/).
-It allows you to randomize participants between conditions, keeping the groups balanced, in online and offline protocols, etc.
+An set of tools to help create tasks and experimental protocols with [jsPsych](https://www.jspsych.org/).
+It allows you quickly create online or offline protocols, randomizing participants between conditions making sure the groups are balanced, etc.

 For details about the available [tasks](https://github.com/gorkang/jsPsychMaker/tree/main/canonical_protocol/tasks), you can check the [Tareas jsPsychR googledoc](https://docs.google.com/spreadsheets/d/1Eo0F4GcmqWZ1cghTpQlA4aHsc8kTABss-HAeimE2IqA/edit#gid=0) (SPANISH!), or the [jsPsychR-manual](https://gorkang.github.io/jsPsychR-manual/jsPsychMaker.html#available-tasks).

 ## Installing

 Install jsPsychMaker with: `remotes::install_github("gorkang/jsPsychMaker")`

 ## Creating a protocol from existing tasks